top of page

 Our building has wheelchair accessible entrances to the sanctuary and the back of the fellowship hall.

 Do you have childcare during the worship service?

 All children are invited to participate fully in the worship service.
 We welcome children as they are and do not expect them to be quiet or still in the worship service.
 Please know that it does not bother us if your child squirms, roams or cries in worship.
 You are welcome to sit wherever you'd like.

 We do not have a nursery at Cranberry, but we are committed to helping support you and your child as you worship together.
-All children are invited to attend Sunday School in the fellowship hall after the Children's Sermon in worship.
+All children are invited to attend Sunday School in the fellowship hall during worship.
+There they will enjoy fun activities, faith-nurturing teaching, and a snack.
 All volunteers who work with our children must go through Safe Sanctuaries and CPR/First Aid training, as well as pass a background check.